DaniNedo/daninedo.github.io/_posts/2019-07-21-helloWorld.md

 ### Memory
-When programming we don't usually know what memory addresses are used, and we don't really care as long as everything is inside the proper boundries.
+When programming we don't usually know what memory addresses are used, and we don't really care as long as everything is inside the proper boundaries.
 However, to interact with the hardware we actually need to know "some" specific memory addresses to access the so called Special Function Registers (SFR).
 This registers are presented in the datasheet and explained in detail in the reference manual.

-In the page 30 of our target microcontroller's datasheet the memory map is shown, and we can see that the SFR addresses for GPIO and peripherials go from `0x005000` up to `0x0057FF`:
+In the page 30 of our target microcontroller's datasheet the memory map is shown, and we can see that the SFR addresses for GPIO and peripherals go from `0x005000` up to `0x0057FF`:

 ![Memory map](/img/gpiomemorymap.jpg){: .center-block width="50%" :}